Honorary Research Associate Palaeontology

 Iberian Ordovician chronostratigraphy and its correlation with the Global Scale.
 J.C.
 Gutiérrez-Marco (Spanish Research Council), D. García-Bellido (University of Adelaide), I. Rábano (Spanish Geological Survey), E. Villas (University of Zaragoza, Spain) and A. Sá (University Tras-os-Montes, Portugal).
 Jan.
 2013–Dec.
 2015, Spanish Ministry of Economy & Competitiveness, 124,800 Euros.

 The Rise of Animal Life (Cambrian-Ordovician)–Organization and tempo: evidence from exceptionally preserved biotas.
-J. Vannier (Lyon University, France), D. García-Bellido (University of Adelaide), T. Servais (Lille University, France), D. Briggs (Yale University, USA), R. Gaines (Pomona College, USA) and P. van Roy (University of Ghent, Belgium).
+J. Vannier (Lyon University, France), T. Servais (Lille University, France), D. García-Bellido (University of Adelaide), D. Briggs (Yale University, USA) and P. van Roy (University of Ghent, Belgium).
 Nov.
 2011–Nov.
-2014, French National Research Agency (ANR - Agence Nationale de la Recherche), 409,000 Euros.
+2015, French National Research Agency (ANR - Agence Nationale de la Recherche), 409,000 Euros.

 Awards & Achievements